rishabh291202/Password-analyzer.io/README.md

   Based on length, combination of uppercase/lowercase letters, digits, special characters, and avoiding very common words, gives your password a score out of 6.

 - **Breach Check**
-  Using the well-known [`Have I Been Pwned`](https://haveibeenpwned.com) API, displays the number of times the password has been leaked in the past.
 ---
 ## 📦 Installation
 **From PyPI**